 - Skills in leading others engaged in the delivery of quality services and programs

-- Commitment to sustaining an organizational climate at the University that is focused on quality, responsiveness, and inclusion
+- Commitment to sustaining an organizational climate at the University that is focused on quality, responsiveness, and inclusive

 The VCU Leadership Development Program stresses that the improvement of leadership skills, behaviors, competencies, and practices requires knowledge acquisition, professional skill development, and feedback.
 Therefore, the program focuses on providing participants with conceptual information, practical applications, and a variety of methods for enhancing their performance.